 Martin Ramirez, Managing Director, Compliance Counsel, Freepoint Commodities, LLC

-LGBT Power Reception is a group of energy professionals (and LGBT allies) to socialize at/around EBA conference time.
-Please join the group for a hosted reception at the Renaissance Lobby Bar.
-All are welcome and you do not need to be registered for the Annual Meeting to attend this reception.
+LGBT Power Meetup is a group of energy professionals (and LGBT allies) to socialize at/around EBA conference time.
+Please join the group for a Dutch treat meetup at the Renaissance Lobby Bar.
+All are welcome and you do not need to be registered for the Annual Meeting to attend this meetup.

 5:30 pm – 9:00 pm: CFEBA Annual Fundraising Gala